-Feeling overwhelmed by numerous tasks?
+Feeling overwhelmed by keeping track of tasks?
 Don't worry!
 Using a to-do list to organize your responsibilities might help you feel more grounded and in control of your life.

 What is a to-do list?

-A to-do list is one of the basic aspects of any productivity application.
-It is a list of tasks that must be completed to attain a major objective.
+A to-do list is one of the basic aspects of any business.
+It is a list of all the tasks that must be completed to attain a major objective.
 Your own to-do list compiles all of your tasks into one convenient location.

 What to write on a task list or a to-do list